CU-ESIIL/data-library/docs/remote_sensing/sentinel2_aws/sentinel2_aws.md

 Next we will define the download function which will bring everything together and start requesting data from s3.
 This function is designed to download the files in parallel, so a download_task function is defined as well.
+Note that multiprocessing will not work as implemented here in iPython (Jupyter notebooks, etc.) and so that block of code is commented out.
+If you are running this in a different environment and would like to download in parallel, un-comment this block and comment the sequential block below.

 ``` {python}
 def download_task(namespace: Namespace) -> None: